QCDHUB/database/wzrv/README.md

   * Asym:  Asymmetry of cross-sections: (W<sup>+</sup> - W<sup>-</sup>)/(W<sup>+</sup> - W<sup>-</sup>)
   * Sig:   Absolute cross-section for W<sup>+</sup> and/or W<sup>-</sup>
   * RW:    Ratio of W<sup>+</sup> to W<sup>-</sup> cross-section
+* Datasets with observable "Sig" have normalization uncertainties
 * Tables under "Other tables" may not be correct
 * The following uncertainties are considered correlated bin-to-bin in eta:
   * Energy tuning